STARInformatics/biomed-workbench/README.md

 ### Back End Data and Analysis Service

-After configuring the system, the following command runs the back end data service as a background process, making it accessible by default at the local URL http://127.0.0.1:5000/ (with error log stored in  ```logs/service_<datestamp>.log```)
+After configuring the system, the following command runs the back end data service as a background process.

 ```
 make service
 ```

+After which it is accessible by default at the URL http://127.0.0.1:5000/).
+The log stored in  ```logs/service_<datestamp>.log```.

 Once running, REST URL's can access the data, e.g. perform a keyword search for MONDO identifiers: